 - A voter’s partial or full social security number

 - The location a voter originally registered at, or the means by which they registered (i.e. online or in-person, DMV or library, etc)

-- Copies of any identification documents provided during registration or voting
+- Copies of any other identification documents provided during registration or voting

 - Retrievable ballot ID numbers for Absentee ballots corresponding to voters

 - The addresses of ‘confidential’ voters (a protection extended only by court order)

 - A voter’s signature

 In North Carolina, the voter registration deadline for an Election is always 25 calendar days prior to Election Day for that particular Election.